 - 5 and 10 mile runs organised by Bishops Stortford Running Club, on Sun 1 Jul; and

 - our very own half marathon, on Sun 5 Aug (for booking www.race-nation.com/hatfield-half-maraton-2018).

 Entry for each event is via the organisers website.

-We will also be providing a series of guided runs, starting in June.
+We are also providing a series of guided runs, about 5km, on a Tuesday morning, starting in June.
 Please check our "Whats On" section on the website and Facebook for further details.

 The Forest is home to 14 hidden geocaches - see how many you can locate.